kane16/portfolio-server/KB/CV View/CV View.md

 end
 ```

-All those cases should be covered with tests.
+>[!NOTE]
+>In case of Candidate, by default his CV should be shown first as he enters with authorization, if he doesn't have any then application default should be returned.